Antenatal Reference Service

-It will also identify the pregnant women who have antigen-negative fetuses and who therefore are not at danger from HDFN.
-If these women are identified, further clinic appointments, follow up antibody tests and invasive procedures can be avoided.
+It will also identify pregnant women who have antigen-negative fetuses and are therefore not at danger from HDFN.
+If these women are identified then further clinic appointments, follow-up antibody tests and invasive procedures can be avoided.

 Please advise your local blood centre if intra-uterine transfusion or delivery of an at risk baby is planned where exchange transfusion is likely.

-Selected phenotyped units, less than five days old , for neonatal exchange transfusion are available on request from your blood centre.
-These should only be requested once the infant has been delivered and an exchange transfusion has been planned, as once irradiated they have a shelf life of only 24 hours.
+Selected phenotyped units, less than five days old, for neonatal exchange transfusion are available on request from your blood centre.
+These should only be requested once the infant has been delivered and an exchange transfusion has been planned, because once irradiated they have a shelf life of only 24 hours.